 Homebrew usually refers to software that is not authorized by Nintendo.
 It allows you to run homebrew games, tools like save editing and backup, and emulators for various older systems.

-In most cases, running homebrew on your console is 100% free using just the Internet Browser.
-There are also various other exploits in commercial games to get homebrew running.
+In most cases, running homebrew on your console is 100% free using just the browser.

 What is Custom Firmware?